octgn/Basic-Game/README.md

 # Basic-Game
-A basic game plugin for
+A basic OCTGN game plugin to be used as a starting point for new developers to build games with.